 From the company's point of view, it means the same things, with one provision: A good compensation plan should cost the company an appropriate amount of the gross profit generated by the sales force.

 However, a more reasoned investigation into the issue will reveal that you are just one part of the company.
-The people who reliably turn out every edition of your newspaper -- who distribute it, who pay the bills and run the presses -- are just as much a part of the reason your advertisers choose to spend their money with your paper.
+The people who reliably turn out every edition of your newspaper — who distribute it, who pay the bills, and run the presses – are just as much a part of the reason your advertisers choose to spend their money with your paper.
 To say that the company keeps the money you generate is to over-inflate your contribution.

 Secondly, you are implying that something is wrong with that percentage.
 I don't think so.
 If the company pays you 6% to 8% of the revenue from your accounts, that seems to me to be in the range of what they can afford to pay and still be profitable.

-In any well-run company, out of ever dollar of revenue, the company must pay all of their costs.
-Sales costs is just one such category of cost.
+In any well-run company, out of every dollar of revenue, the company must pay all of its costs.
+Sales costs are just one such category of cost.
 On top of that comes, of course, the cost of goods sold, the rent or building costs, executive and administrative costs, other marketing costs, all of the other workers in the company, costs of maintaining accounts receivable, costs of borrowing money, etc. When all of these costs are in line, the company may make a profit, typically between 1% to 5% of the total revenue.
 If any of these costs get out of line, it hurts the company, in many cases causing it to be unprofitable.

-Now, the company is paying you 8 - 12% of the gross income it receives.
-For a service company like yours, I don't think this is out of line.
-Other kinds of companies, like distributors and retailers, would go put of business paying sales costs that high.
+Now, the company is paying you 8 – 12% of the gross income it receives.
+For a service company like yours, I don’t think this is out of line.
+Other kinds of companies, like distributors and retailers, would go out of business paying sales costs that high.

-Let's assume, for purposes of the illustration, that the products and services you sell have a 40% gross profit.
+Let’s assume, for purposes of the illustration, that the products and services you sell have a 40% gross profit.
 In other words, for every $100 in income, it actually costs your company $60.00 to deliver that product/service.
-If we work the numbers out, 8 - 12% of gross revenue, at a gross profit of 40%, equals sales costs of 20- 32% of gross profit.
+If we work the numbers out, 8 – 12% of gross revenue, at a gross profit of 40%, equals sales costs of 20 – 32% of gross profit.
 In other words, you are costing the company somewhere between 1/5 to 1/3 of all the money that is available to the company to pay all its expenses and make a profit.

 Depending on some other factors, this is in the range of what I would expect it to be.
 If you work for a distributor or retailer, this is too high.
 If you work for a manufacturer or service provider, you are in the range.